-Currently, with a new “Preview” action release in Microsoft Flow, we’re able to convert documents to PDF in OneDrive for Business via workflow.
+Currently, with a new “Preview” action release in Microsoft Flow, we’re able to convert documents to PDF in OneDrive for Business.
 While this isn’t ready for SharePoint yet, we can make it look that way for our end users.
-Basically:

 This post covers one solution in which a 2010 SharePoint Designer workflow errors out due to invalid e-mail addresses.

-The issue I’m discussing here is when a user tries to edit a document from SharePoint using the client (not Edit in Browser) the client opens to a blank, gray background (no document) or doesn’t open at all.
+When a user tries to edit a document from SharePoint using the client (not Edit in Browser) the client opens to a blank, gray background (no document) or doesn’t open at all.
 Other times, it opens but as read-only.
 This post suggests solutions to these issues.

 When using major and minor versioning, you could run into a situation where you wish to create major versions of all documents so that all are published and visible to all permission levels.